 Open Farm’s fresh dog food subscription works similarly to other pet food delivery services.
-You can take their brief Build Your Own Bowl quiz to get product recommendations for your dog or cat.
+You can take their brief Build Your Own Bowl quiz to get product recommendations for your dog.
 However, note that this quiz will mainly recommend recipes in the same food type as your pet currently eats.
 So, if your dog currently eats kibble, but you want to try out fresh food, make sure you select “Fresh” when it asks what type of food your dog currently eats.
 The quiz will also suggest some other food and supplement types to try.

 Once you’ve determined how much food your dog needs and which recipes you’d like to try, you can order a single shipment or subscribe, so the food will be shipped to you on a regular schedule.
 It’s packaged over dry ice so that it remains cold until you’re able to store it in your freezer—even if you’re not home exactly when the delivery arrives.

 There are really just two major differences between how Open Farm works and how other services function.

 The first is that you won’t get custom portion sizes based on your pet’s size, age, or activity level.
 The food comes in standardized portions, and you order however much food you need (aided by the feeding guide on their website).

 This makes the service a little less personal, but it delivers in every area that counts.
 The meal options are great, the ingredients are impeccably sourced, and the packaging is entirely recyclable.